Apolline-michel/blogdown.source/content/home/about.md

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am studying biology at the UMons University in Belgium.
+Sciences in general have always picked my attention, but I oriented myself in biology during my previous grades.